JerzyBatygolski/Portfolio_Jerzy_Batygolski/README.md

 # Portfolio Jerzy Batygolski

-Hello, this is a portfolio of my programming projects.
+Hello, this is portfolio of my programming projects.
 Let's check it out :)

-#Traffic GUI simulation
+#GUI applications

-1. Symulator ruchu ulicznego - projekt w C++ napisany obiektowo z graficznym interfejsem użytkownika.
+1. Traffic simulation with GUI, written in C++ in OOP paradigm.
+The main aim is to mimic real traffic with smoothness of car movements including collision avoidance.
-Tech stack: C, Wolfram Mathematica, Matlab
+Tech stack: Visual Studio C++, classical mechanics

 #Embedded systems

-2. Tester losowości sześciennych kości do gry - projekt układu elektronicznego z mikroprocesorem ATmega328P.
+2. Cubic dice randomness tester - electronic circuit design with ATmega328P microprocessor.
+If you play boardgame with friends, you can check if you had luck or bad and saw statistics of your rolls.
-Tech stack: C, Wolfram Mathematica, Matlab
+Tech stack: Arduino, soldered electronic circuits

 #Physics

 3. Simulation of an ideal gas in a box.
 We can see how 10 000 of particles, starting from random initail positions and orientations, but having the same magnitudes of velocities, reaches the Maxwell-Boltzmann distribution of speeds.
-If we add gravity and temperature gradient (with heating at the bottom and cooling at the top), the particles tend to self-organize and start to move in a convection roll.
+If we add gravity and temperature gradient (e.g. heating at the bottom and cooling at the top), the particles tend to self-organize and start to move in a convection roll.
-Tech stack: C, Wolfram Mathematica, Matlab
+Tech stack: C, Wolfram Mathematica, Matlab, kinetic theory, statistical physics

 4. Simulation of an Ising-doped voter model on a square lattice.
 The simulation was a part of my scientific paper in Physical Review: https://journals.aps.org/pre/abstract/10.1103/PhysRevE.105.064120